ErikPeter2000/CMS_AstroPi/README.md

 # CMS_AstroPi
-The AstroPi team at the Cambridge Maths School.
+Hello.
+We are the [AstroPi](https://astro-pi.org/) team at the Cambridge Maths School.
+Currently, we are working on [Mission Space Lab](https://astro-pi.org/mission-space-lab) with Richard from RaspberryPi to try and determine the speed of the ISS.

-## Note
+## Our Team
-Please keep this repository tidy.
-If you want to make a mess, keep that mess in your own folder.
-Label directories properly.
-If you are changing something that isn't personally yours, submit a PR.
+Erik, Timur, Jasper, Yotam, David, Samuel.